 Joint Formulary & PAD

-Atropine sulfate - Painful Ciliary Spasm
+Atropine sulfate - Painful Ciliary Spasm in blind eyes

 I agree that in using this database I understand that this platform only provides guidance on local prescribing policy and that all prescribing decisions are ultimately the responsibility of the clinician.